-This Loaded Potato Soup (which I originally posted on RECIPEGIRL’s site) is perfect for these chilly nights we’re having.
-I live in Florida so it’s not TOO chilly, but I’ll look for any excuse to have this soup!
+This Loaded Potato Soup is perfect for chilly nights but I’ll look for any excuse to make it!
 It’s decadent, creamy, and so comforting.

 Some potato soups start with cooking the potatoes separately in the microwave or baking them.
 What I love about this recipe is that everything gets thrown in together and the potatoes don’t turn to mush.
 They are perfectly cooked and still give the soup some texture and substance.

-Now don’t get me wrong… this soup is amazing, but it wouldn’t be “loaded” without the toppings.
+Now don’t get me wrong… this soup on it’s own is amazing, but it wouldn’t be “loaded” without the toppings.

 You have a couple options with this loaded potato soup.
 You can either add the toppings into the pot of soup and stir it in.
 Or you can do what my family does and just leave the toppings in separate bowls and let everyone choose what they want.
 I think that’s a little easier.
 But either way is totally fine!